Christof/vim_tips/vim_tips.md

 ```

 Pasting with `p` places the yanked content after the cursor and `P`
 before the cursor.
-Depending on the yankend content, before and after
+Depending on the yanked content, before and after
 are relative to either characters or lines if a whole line was yanked.
 `gp` and `gP` have the same pasting behavior as the two previously
 described commands, but they place the cursor at the end of the placed